shekhargulati/52-technologies-in-2016/01-finatra/README.md

 <img src="http://twitter.github.io/finatra/images/finatra_transparent.gif" height="300" align="middle">

-In this blog, we will cover Finatra version 2.
+In this step-by-step tutorial, we will cover how to build a Scala REST API using Finatra version 2.
 Finatra version 2 is a complete rewrite of finatra and is significantly faster(50 times according to documentation) than version 1.x.

 > This blog is part of my year long blog series [52 Technologies in 2016](https://github.com/shekhargulati/52-technologies-in-2016)